Diffusion-Based Representation Learning: Diffusion-based Representation Learning

-In contrast to other methods used for unsupervised representation learning \cite{radford2016unsupervised, chen2016infogan, Higgins2017betaVAELB}, the proposed objective here enjoys the continuous nature of the SDE.
-The encoder is trained to represent information needed to denoise $x_0$ for different levels of noise $\sigma(t)$.
-We hypothesize that by adjusting the weighting function $\lambda(t)$, we can manually control the granularity of the features encoded in the representation.
-For high noise levels, the mutual information of $x_t$ and $x_0$ is insignificant, thus denoising requires all information about $x_0$ to be contained in the code.
-In contrast, for small values of $t$, $x_t$ still contains coarse-grained features of $x_0$ and denoising can be performed even when the representation encodes only fine-grained features.
+Our proposed representation learning objective enjoys the continuous nature of SDEs, a property that is not available in many previous representation learning methods \citep{radford2016unsupervised, chen2016infogan, locatello2019challenging}.
+In DRL, the encoder is trained to represent the information needed to denoise $x_0$ for different levels of noise $\sigma(t)$.
+We hypothesize that by adjusting the weighting function $\lambda(t)$, we can manually control the granularity of the features encoded in the representation and provide empirical evidence as support.
+Note that $t\to T$ is associated with higher levels of noise and the mutual information of $x_t$ and $x_0$ starts to vanish.
+In this case, denoising requires all information about $x_0$ to be contained in the code.
+In contrast, $t\to 0$ corresponds to low noise levels and hence $x_t$ contains coarse-grained features of $x_0$ and only fine-grained properties may have been washed out.
+Hence, the encoded representation learns to keep the information needed to recover these fine-grained details.
 We provide empirical evidence to support this hypothesis in Section \ref{sec:results}.

+It is noteworthy that $E_\phi$ does not need to be a deterministic function and can be a probabilistic map similar to the encoder of VAEs.
+In principle, it can be viewed as an information channel that controls the amount of information that the diffusion model receives from the initial point of the diffusion process.
+With this perspective, any deterministic or stochastic function that can manipulate $I(x_t, x_0)$, the mutual information between $x_0$ and $x_t$, can be used.
+This opens up the room for stochastic encoders similar to VAEs which we call Variational Diffusion-based Representation Learning (VDRL).
+The formal objective of VDRL is